TA Guide: Get support with difficult situations

 - Tuition and fees

-- Graduate Assistantship information
+- Graduate Assistantships information from the Graduate School

 - Graduate Assistantship Policies and Procedures